kev0960/ModooCode/md/inst/insertps.md

 (register source form)

-Select a single-precision floating-point element from second source as indicated by Count_S bits of the immediate operand and destination operand it into the first source at the location indicated by the Count_D bits of the imme-diate operand.
+Select a single-precision floating-point element from second source as indicated by Count\esc{_}S bits of the immediate operand and destination operand it into the first source at the location indicated by the Count\esc{_}D bits of the imme-diate operand.
 Store in the destination and zero out destination elements based on the ZMask bits of the immediate operand.

 (memory source form)

-Load a floating-point element from a 32-bit memory location and destination operand it into the first source at the location indicated by the Count_D bits of the immediate operand.
+Load a floating-point element from a 32-bit memory location and destination operand it into the first source at the location indicated by the Count\esc{_}D bits of the immediate operand.
 Store in the destination and zero out destination elements based on the ZMask bits of the immediate operand.

 128-bit Legacy SSE version: The first source register is an XMM register.
 The second source operand is either an XMM register or a 32-bit memory location.
-The destination is not distinct from the first source XMM register and the upper bits (MAX_VL-1:128) of the corresponding register destination are unmodified.
+The destination is not distinct from the first source XMM register and the upper bits (MAX\esc{_}VL-1:128) of the corresponding register destination are unmodified.

 VEX.128 and EVEX encoded version: The destination and first source register is an XMM register.
 The second source operand is either an XMM register or a 32-bit memory location.
-The upper bits (MAX_VL-1:128) of the corre-sponding register destination are zeroed.
+The upper bits (MAX\esc{_}VL-1:128) of the corre-sponding register destination are zeroed.

 If VINSERTPS is encoded with VEX.L= 1, an attempt to execute the instruction encoded with VEX.L= 1 will cause an #UD exception.